apache/spark/docs/monitoring.md

 title: Monitoring and Instrumentation
 ---

-There are several ways to monitor Spark applications.
+There are several ways to monitor Spark applications: web UIs, metrics, and external instrumentation.

 # Web Interfaces